tousif13/CISCO_CyberOps/Module-3/Lab - Monitor and Manage System Resources in Windows.md

 * Click the Performance Monitor window.
 Click the Unfreeze Display icon to start the recording
 * Close all open windows you opened during Step 1 of this lab.

+## Part 2: Working in the Computer Management Utility

+The Computer Management is used to manage a local or remote computer.
+The tools in this utility are grouped into three categories: system tools, storage, and services and applications.